Human Trafficking & Modern-day Slavery Poverty drives the unsuspecting poor into the

 employees but are then forced into prostitution.
 Bolivian women and children

-prostitution.
-The brothel owner’s mother recruited children from outdoor
+for purposes of prostitution.
+The brothel owner’s mother recruited children

-markets in the rural areas of Bolivia, promising the children and their
+from outdoor markets in the rural areas of Bolivia, promising the children

 or little maids, in Argentina.
 The children traveled by plane and were